m00nyONE/HodorReflexes/README.md

 Hodor Reflexes allows you to view shared DPS and Ult data from group members.

+Originally written by @andy.s, this is a complete rewrite and rebrand of the addon to use modern libraries and APIs.

 Install guide:

-1. Download the following libraries and put them into your AddOns folder (or just use Minion): `LibAddonMenu-2.0`, `LibGroupCombatStats`, `LibGroupBroadcast`, `LibCombat`, `LibCustomNames`, `LibCustomIcons`.
+1. Download the following libraries and put them into your AddOns folder (or just use Minion): `LibAddonMenu-2.0`, `LibGroupCombatStats`, `LibGroupBroadcast`, `LibCombat`, `LibDebugLogger`, `LibCustomNames`, `LibCustomIcons`.
 Most likely you already have them installed.
 2. Install this addon, make sure it's enabled and all dependencies are up-to-date in the in-game add-ons list.
 3. Once you've joined a group that also uses HodorReflexes or a similar addon built upon LibGroupCombatStats, you'll start seeing ultimate/dps data.